Bachelor's Degree in Child Study

 You can make a positive difference in the lives of children.
 From birth through eight years old, children need a strong foundation of support and knowledge to realize lifelong success.
 By becoming an early childhood educator, you can play a crucial role in child development and early learning.

 Parents, families, and communities need devoted, nurturing — and prepared — caregivers who are invested in children’s growth.
 Early childhood educators focus on nurturing children’s social, physical, emotional, and cognitive skills as well as developing their abilities in language and literacy.

 Students will have extensive opportunities for hands-on learning and will gain experience in a variety of early childhood settings, including our state-of-the-art Reggio Emilia-inspired Riverside Magnet School.

 Graduates of our BS Child Study and AS Early Childhood Education program will obtain their Early Childhood Teacher Credential (ECTC).
-The ECTC will be required of all Connecticut teachers in state-funded programs by 2020, and Goodwin College has been approved for both the Infant/Toddler and Preschool levels.
+The ECTC will be required of all Connecticut teachers in state-funded programs by 2020, and Goodwin University has been approved for both the Infant/Toddler and Preschool levels.